rshevchuk-git/mcp/src/aws-api-mcp-server/README.md

 - Using credentials for an IAM role with `ReadOnlyAccess` policy (usually the `ReadOnly` IAM role) only allows non-mutating actions, this is sufficient if you only want to inspect resources in your account.
 - If IAM roles are not available, [these alternatives](https://docs.aws.amazon.com/cli/v1/userguide/cli-configure-files.html#cli-configure-files-examples) can also be used to configure credentials.
 - To add another layer of security, users can explicitly set the environment variable `READ_OPERATIONS_ONLY` to true in their MCP config file.
 When set to true, we'll compare each CLI command against a list of known read-only actions, and will only execute the command if it's found in the allowed list.
 "Read-Only" only refers to the API classification, not the file system, that is such "read-only" actions can still write to the file system if necessary or upon user request.
 While this environment variable provides an additional layer of protection, IAM permissions remain the primary and most reliable security control.
 Users should always configure appropriate IAM roles and policies for their use case, as IAM credentials take precedence over this environment variable.
-- This MCP Server is intended to be used as a local STDIO based server using a single user's credentials.
-Modifying it to operate over a network can introduce additional security concerns and vulnerabilities.

 Our MCP server aims to support all AWS APIs.
 However, some of them will spawn subprocesses that expose security risks.
 Such APIs will be denylisted, see the full list below.